bitsofcotton/ddpmopt/README.md

 2024/09/12 update readme. leave.
 2024/09/22 append dft hack, add readme, releave.
 2024/09/23 fix _PREDV_==3 _PREDV_DFT_ case unit value.
 Changed preddg... to predfg... to make some readability.
 Fix around comments and readme.md.
+2024/09/24 brush up, eliminate exhaust of the resource to get tiny output improve in finite and up to aleph_0 condition.